keean/Parser-Combinators/README.md

 Parser-Combinators
 ==================

-A high performance C++ parser combinator library, focusing on static instamtiation of combinators.
+A high performance C++ parser combinator library, focusing static instamtiation of combinators, which differentiates it from other libraries such as Boost.Spirit.
 The library design ensures that all combinator composition occurs at compile time, with a special construct (a parser_handle) used to allow dynamic runtime polymorphism at specific points.

 As backtraking is supported, parsers can generally consist of a set of independent static parse rules, and a single parser handle to enable polymorphic recursion.
 However higher level parser combinators can also be implemented that take parser handles as their arguments.